schr0841/GitRepo/README.md

 # Python/R Machine Learning & General Algorithms

-This is a repository of Greg Schreiter's programming coursework and projects.
+This is a collection of my programming coursework, projects and other technical writings.